Zamplia/zampsdk/README.md

   ```

 8. We will notify when user gets complete the survey.
 We will send here SurveyData as well where ID and reward value you will receive.
+You can get reward points by calling surveyInfo.getCpi() in this you will get a decimal number in USD currency. for example 1.5 cpi = 1.5 USD.
+You can just convert it to points as you've asked. for example 1.5 * 100 = 150 points.

   ```groovy
     public class MainActivity extends AppCompatActivity implements ZampliaCallbacks {